-There’s loads of different bags, pads and dummies you can get to practice your strikes.
-The heavy bag is a larger, weightier bag which will put up a lot more resistance when punched or kicked.
+There are loads of different bags, pads and dummies you can get to practice your strikes.
+The heavy bag is a larger, weightier bag that will put up a lot more resistance when punched or kicked.
 It’s mainly used to train power, but we’ll get into that in a sec.
 Here’s the specs for the Hatton Bag:

 Features at a glance

 - High-quality leather punch bag